 All Boards must maintain, and keep under review, proper arrangements for dealing with complaints made to the board about the way in which the board have carried out, or propose to carry out, their functions under this Act or any other enactment.
-A proforma for the complaints procedure has been produced by ASFB and may be found HERE.

-A copy of the complaints procedure must be sent to Scottish Ministers at: dsfbgoodgovernance@scotland.gsi.gov.uk
+Guidance on a proforma for the complaints procedure has been produced by Fisheries Management Scotland.
+A copy of the complaints procedure must be sent to Scottish Ministers at: dsfbgoodgovernance@gov.scot